gazolla/Kotlin-Algorithm/README.markdown

 # Welcome to Kotlin Algorithms

-Here you'll find implementations of popular algorithms and data structures in Kotlin programming language Swift.
+Here you'll find implementations of popular algorithms and data structures in Kotlin programming language.

 This is a work in progress.
 More algorithms will be added soon. :-)